 Conclusions: Kidney displacement does not alter the success and complication rates, but is associated with longer fluoroscopy times during supine PCNL.
-In the current study, parameters in preoperative NCCT associated with kidney displacement were identified.
-We recommend surgeons evaluate and take in to account these parameters during preoperative planning to establish better outcomes and diminish fluoroscopy times.
+In the current study, parameters in preoperative non-contrast computerized tomography (NCCT) associated with kidney displacement were identified.
+We recommend surgeons evaluate and take into account these parameters during preoperative planning to establish better outcomes and diminish fluoroscopy times.